- The left side of the window displays the instrument and beat/bassline tracks.

 - To copy a segment, hold the Ctrl key down before you begin dragging and then drag the copy to its new location.
 You can also right-click on the segment, select copy, left-click to create an empty segment where you want the copy to go, right-click and select paste.
 You can't copy segments of one track type to tracks of a different type.
 To copy again, the control key has to be released and re-pressed before the next drag operation.

 - To delete a segment, click it using the middle mouse button or right-click on it and select delete.
-Double-clicking on a block means to edit the segments's contents.
+Double-clicking on a block open the piano-roll or Beat&bass editor, so you can edit the segments's contents.

 Draw Mode Tool

 - left-click in an empty bar to add a segment